timzifer/quarc/README.md

 Configuration is provided as YAML (see [`config.example.yaml`](config.example.yaml)).
 Key sections:

 * `cycle` – Global cycle time.
 * `modules` – Optional list of additional YAML snippets to load (relative to the parent file).
 The loader also accepts directories, processing all `*.yaml`/`*.yml` files in lexical order, which makes `config.d`-style setups trivial.
+Files ending in `.values.yaml`/`.values.yml` are treated as value bundles and skipped automatically when a whole directory is imported.
 * `programs` – Reusable control modules with typed input/output bindings that execute between the read and logic phases.
 * `cells` – Definitions of all local memory cells.
 * `reads` – Modbus block reads (slave endpoint, function, address range, TTL and signal mapping into cells).
 A dedicated `can` driver ingests UDP/TCP byte streams from CAN↔Ethernet controllers and decodes frames according to an external DBC file.